Fireweed Institute: About Us

 Our work is grounded in Indigenous self-determination and a deep responsibility to our communities, lands, and future generations.
 We honour the work that went into frameworks like the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission (TRC) Reports, and we actively uphold their principles alongside the knowledge, governance, and economic systems that Indigenous peoples and their unique communities have carried since time immemorial.

 For us, economic reconciliation is not just about participating in existing systems—it is about reclaiming control over our economies, businesses, and futures.
-This includes revitalizing our traditional trade routes and commerce practices, restoring the networks of exchange that have sustained our nations for generations.
+This includes revitalizing traditional trade routes and commerce practices, as well as restoring the networks of exchange that have sustained our nations for generations.
 It means building Indigenous-led business ecosystems where wealth stays in our communities, where data sovereignty is protected, and where Indigenous entrepreneurs shape their own narratives, strategies, and pathways forward.

 Data Sovereignty & Indigenous-Led Business Intelligence